• Skip to primary navigation

 There are also related many sports that start with C like Camel Racing, Cammag, Camel Jumping, Cycling, Car Ice Racing, Chess Boxing, Carom Billiards, and Cricket

-A short history of Cane Ball
+A Short History of Cane Ball

 • Cane ball, also known as sepak takraw, is a traditional sport that originated in Southeast Asia, particularly in Malaysia, Thailand, and Indonesia.
 It is believed to have been played for more than 500 years.